SECOND AMENDED BYLAWS

 At the April Foundation meeting, Council officer positions coming open for reelection will be announced, and a description of each Council officers’ respective position’s duties will be provided.

 Except as otherwise provided in this Section, the Foundation shall elect Council officers by a majority vote of those Foundation members present at the May general meeting (a runoff may be required to obtain a majority).
-Council officers and Foundation members must be in attendance to vote, and the vote will consist of all regularly voting Council officers and otherwise non-voting Foundation members.
+Council officers and Foundation members must be in attendance to vote, and the vote will consist of all regularly voting Council officers and otherwise nonvoting Foundation members.
 All Council officers and Foundation members shall have one vote.
 Proxy voting or absentee balloting is prohibited.
 The Parliamentarian will count the ballots and announce the results of the election in the presence of the Council officers and any interested Foundation members immediately following the vote.
-In the event there are any unfilled positions, the current school year’s Council and the Council-elect shall recruit, approve, and elect persons for such unfilled positions.
+In the event there are any unfilled positions, the current school year’s Council and the Councilelect shall recruit, approve, and elect persons for such unfilled positions.
 The election can be held at a different monthly general meeting if the change to a different month is approved by a majority vote of the Council officers present at any general meeting.

-Officers shall serve a two-year term from July 1st through June 30th of the following year.
-There shall be a transition period from the May general meeting through June 30th, during which time all newly-elected officers shall attend all meetings and acquire all relevant knowledge and information about their office.
+Officers shall serve a twoyear term from July 1st through June 30th of the following year.
+There shall be a transition period from the May general meeting through June 30th, during which time all newlyelected officers shall attend all meetings and acquire all relevant knowledge and information about their office.
 No Council officer shall serve more than two (2) consecutive terms in the role of President.
 No other Council officer shall serve more than four (4) consecutive terms in the same position unless approved by the Council.
 The Council positions’ replacements will be staggered so that five positions are replaced every year.
 Council will determine how the positions’ election dates are staggered.
 If elections are held at a monthly general meeting other than the May general meeting, the officers’ two-year terms will begin and end on dates agreed upon by a majority vote of the Council officers present at that general meeting.
 Officers’ terms can also be extended past two years if the Council officers deem an extension to be necessary and it is approved by a majority vobe of the Council officers present at any general meeting.

 If it is determined that a Council officer is not performing his or her duties adequately, the Council may recall that officer by majority vote of those Council officers present at a regular or specially scheduled Foundation meeting.